 Many RVers book an appointment with the Recreation Vehicle Safety and Education Foundation (RVSEF) to obtain individual wheel weights.
 RVSEF brings its scale to most FMCA events and lets members schedule appointments in advance.

 We recommend visiting www.rvsafety.com to help guide you and to gather more information.
 In addition, you can find a “helping hand” by visiting the FMCA Forums, where you can find threads specifically dedicated to RV tire maintenance.

 You will also want to be sure to determine your tires’ minimum cold inflation pressure (CIP).
 Visit RV tires manufacturer websites to find your tire brand and tire size.
 Once you find that, look for the inflation level that carries your load or greater.
 This is the minimum cold inflation pressure, and you should go up in inflation by about 10%.
 Changes in air temperature, for example, can cause minor fluctuations in tire pressure, and increasing the CIP will help to eliminate the need to adjust tire pressure each time these fluctuations occur.

 When measuring your tire pressure, try to make sure the tire is cool and in the shade.
 Ideally, the tires will have not been driven on or exposed to sunlight for at least 2 to 3 hours.
 That usually means the best time to check your tire pressure is first thing in the morning or late in the evening once you’ve settled in after a day of travel.

 Getting started is always the hardest, but by making tire maintenance — and measuring the PSI of your tires — part of your travel routine, you can greatly reduce the risk of experiencing tire failure while on the road.

 This information is for educational purposes.
 FMCA shall not be responsible nor retain liability for RVer’s use of the provided information.
-Prior to making any RV service decision, you are advised to consult with an RV professional.
+Prior to making any RV service decision, please consult with an RV professional.